 How NASA is Preparing to Survey the Surface of Mars

 But does this mean life never existed on Mars?
-Thanks to the handful of rovers that have traversed the red planet’s surface, as well as high-quality images from satellites and telescopes, scientists have been able to find frozen ice or even signs of long-dried out rivers on Mars’ surface.
+Thanks to the handful of rovers that have traversed the red planet’s surface, as well as high-quality images from satellites and telescopes, scientists have been able to find frozen ice or even signs of long-dried out rivers on the Martian surface.
 Perhaps Mars was a green, flourishing planet eons ago but today we only see the cold, distant remnants of an empty planet.

 NASA is currently testing the Prandtl-m prototype.
 This drone will survey Mars’ surface (much how land surveyors surveyed America and the rest of Planet Earth throughout history and today).
 It’s incredible to think that the long-standing tradition of land surveying will be used to depict the surface of Mars.
 With this information, Earth-based scientists will be able to formulate what it may take for mankind to live on Mars.
 Today, however, you can call Land-Mark Land Surveyors to take care of all your Earth-based surveying needs.